Bread Pudding, a Low-Cost Winter Warmer

 • Mix your beaten eggs, milk, sugar, vanilla, and cinnamon in a separate bowl until well combined.

-• Pour your milk-egg mixture over the top of the pieces of the bead and dried fruit.
+• Pour the milk-egg mixture over the top of the bread pieces and dried fruit.
 If any of the bread pieces start to float, push them back down under the liquid.

 • Bake in the oven for 50 minutes or until a knife inserted into the middle comes out clean.